wolfers/child-care-score-prediction/README.md

 For testing I did a lot of cross validation.
 Wtih the parameters I settled on the models were getting around 1-4 mean squared error.
 A few of them had around 8, but for the most part they were in the smaller range.

 Overall there were 40 models for the ERS data and 4 models for the CLASS data.

+In cross validation I tested all the models on the same parameters and chose the best for the group as a whole.
+It would likely be more effective to train tune the models seperatly and find the best hyperparameters for each model.
+I didn't have the time to run this when I was at the modeling stage though.

 ## performance